pragati-gangwar/Sampoorna/README.md

 ### Salient Features

-**Connect Me**: Facilitates connections with counselors, nearby volunteers, and NGOs for personalized support and assistance.
+**Connect Me**: Facilitates connections with counselors, nearby volunteers, and NGOs for personalized support and assistance.<br/>
-Education and Mood Tracking: Offers a diverse range of educational content accessible in various formats, accompanied by a mood tracking feature to monitor emotional well-being.
+**Education and Mood Tracking:** Offers a diverse range of educational content accessible in various formats, accompanied by a mood tracking feature to monitor emotional well-being.
 <br/>
 **Report and Recommendation**: Empowers users to recommend disabled-friendly locations and services, promoting inclusivity and accessibility. <br/>
 **Medicare**: Streamlines healthcare management by enabling users to maintain medical records, set prescription reminders, and access healthcare services conveniently. <br/>